vtexdocs/dev-portal-content/docs/vtex-io/Getting-Started/vtex-io-documentation-1-developing-storefront-apps-using-react-and-vtex-io/vtex-io-documentation-3-creating-the-new-app.md

 If the process runs without any errors, the following message will be displayed: `App linked successfully`.

-Run the `vtex browse` command to open a browser window having your linked store in it, or use https://{workspace}--{account}.myvtex.com, where workspace is the development workspace in use and account is the name of your VTEX account, to check your local version of the app.
+To check and review your local app code, run the `vtex browse` command to open a browser window for your current workspace.
+Alternatively, access `https://{workspace}--{account}.myvtex.com`, replacing `workspace` with the development workspace in use and `account` with the name of your VTEX account.

->⚠️ When linking the app, the `yarn` command is run in the builder directories (Node and React ones), but it is not run in the root folder, as it is not required for the project to run.
-However, running it in the root folder can enable certain features, such as linter and prettier checks, when committing the project.
+>ℹ️ When linking an app to a development workspace, the `yarn install` command is automatically executed in the builder directories (e.g., `node` and `react` directories).
+Nevertheless, for an enhanced development experience, consider manually running `yarn install` in the root folder of your project to activate additional features, such as linter and prettier checks.

->ℹ️ The `npm install`command or just `npm` are equivalent to run `yarn`.